Interrogative Sentences: A Complete Guide, Structure + Examples

 Why are interrogative sentences important in dialogues?

 Interrogative sentences are best to use in probing situations and for sudden interactions.
-The simple sentences without any ups and downs makes talking boring.
-So, we add up pitches, tones, styles and ways of walking with one another.
+Just like the simple sentences, they are without any ups and downs makes talking boring.

 Do you have any idea why we ask questions?
 How to learn new things or clarify misunderstandings?
 It would be frustrating, wouldn't it?